Skip to content

 It’s important to distinguish between:

-• Trade date cash, which reflects the cash balances from the day transactions are contractual (e.g. execution of an order)
+• Trade date cash, which reflects the balances from the day transactions are contractual (e.g. execution of an order)

 • Settle date cash, which is the cash sitting in the bank account at the custodian.